jzhan-canva/react-native-flex-modal/README.md

 ## Installtion

-I have release it on npm, you may install this modal by `npm install --save git+https://github.com/zhantx/react-native-flex-modal.git`
+I haven't release it on npm yet, you may install this modal by

+`npm install --save git+https://github.com/zhantx/react-native-flex-modal.git`

 ## Comparision